sopel.plugins.rules#

 Tell when the rule reached the

-’s rate limit.- Parameters:
+channel’s rate limit.- Parameters:

 channel – the channel associated with this check